 This ambitious undertaking is the result of an ongoing collaboration between Yale University Press and the Posen Foundation, which works internationally to support Jewish education.
 “Taken as a whole, the series will underscore the vitality and variety of Jewish culture–religious and secular, elite and popular,” says James E. Young, the project’s Founding Editor in Chief.
 “It will provide future generations with a working legacy by which to recover and comprehend Jewish culture and civilization.”

-Of the ten titles included in the Posen Library, volumes 6, 8, 9 and 10 have already been published, and volume 1 is scheduled to be released in Spring 2021.
+Of the ten titles included in the Posen Library, volumes 1, 6, 8, 9 and 10 have already been published, and volume 5 is scheduled to be released in Fall 2022.

 TITLES IN THE POSEN LIBRARY